 An imbalance of electrolytes in the blood can have serious consequences, such as causing arrhythmias in the heart, which is potentially fatal.
 Additionally, the psychological issues associated with this condition can increase the likelihood of suicidal thoughts and behaviors.

 Other complications associated with purging by vomiting or using laxatives include tooth decay, gum disease, esophageal damage, intestinal damage, and permanent constipation.

-The diagnostic criteria for bulimia nervosa according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) are:
+The diagnostic criteria for bulimia nervosa according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) include:

-- Feeling of shame or guilt after episodes
+- Feelings of shame or guilt after episodes

-- Purging of extra to avoid weight (by vomiting, excessive exercise, fasting, use of diuretics or laxatives)
+- Purging to avoid weight gain by vomiting, excessive exercise, fasting, and/or the use of diuretics or laxatives

 - Binge and purge at least once a week for three consecutive months

 - Self-confidence significantly affected by body weight and shape